svnovikov/jsonplaceholder-tests/README.md

 =====================

 - Python v3.5 and higher.
-- Pip v3 and higher.
-- Docker stable release v17.03 and higher (for run tests from a docker container).
+- Docker stable release (for run tests from a docker container).

 Test structure
 ==============